 1. There is insufficient room in the round-a-abouts and on the interconnecting roadway berms for vehicles to pull over, whether for a breakdown or to yield to emergency vehicles.

-2. The inner concrete "run over area" for tractor trailers has no visual contrast with the existing road surfaces, confusing drivers and causing them to drive straight ahead and not in a circular motion.
+2. The inner concrete "run over area" for tractor trailers has no visual contrast with the existing road surface, confusing drivers and causing them to drive straight ahead and not in a circular motion.

 3. Modern LED lighting does not seem to be installed.